yuvadm/ymlstash/README.md

     key: ClassVar[str] = "name"
 ```

+### Primary Keys

+Each model **must** include a primary key that will be used as the entry filename to uniquely access each record.

-Note the special `key` field which is used to denote that `name` should be used as the primary key field.
+The recommended way do to this is with the special `key` field which is used to denote that `name` should be used as the primary key field.
 If an object has `name: "foo"`, it will be saved as `foo.yml` in the stash root directory.

+### Actions

 Instantiate a new object: